milindnirgun/US-Stock-Symbols/README.md

 # US-Stock-Symbols

-An aggregation of current US Stock Symbols in `json` and `txt` formats.
+An aggregation of current US Stock Symbols in `json` format.
+This repo is modified from the original with the following differences:
+- only store the "*_full_tickers.json" files and not create any of the other .txt redundant files.
+- create a new file everyday with the date appended to the name
+- TODO - write an action to purge older files and save storage

-Updated nightly at midnight, Eastern.
+Updated at 6 pm PDT.
 ## Exchanges Available:
 - NASDAQ
 - NYSE
 - AMEX